Speaking and Learning Grief: Infant Loss, Pregnancy Loss, and Infertility

 — Jenn Hepton, a bereaved parent who had to terminate her twins for medical reasons (TFM), endured multiple miscarriage, and give birth to a stillborn daughter, Loey

 The loss of a pregnancy or infant can involve language that is so technical it can obscure the reality of what’s happened: a baby died.
 It can be helpful to validate the loss and directly address what has happened by saying something like, “I’m so sorry you lost your baby.”
-You might also consider also validating their grief by saying something like, “This is a significant loss, and it makes sense that you’re grieving.”
+You might also consider validating their grief by saying something like, “This is a significant loss, and it makes sense that you’re grieving.”

 Address Blame, Shame, and Guilt